-IFRS 18 - Presentation and Disclosure in Financial Statements ("IFRS 18"), has been issued to achieve comparability of the financial performance of similar entities.
+- o IFRS 18 Presentation and Disclosure in Financial Statements ("IFRS 18"), has been issued to achieve comparability of the financial performance of similar entities.
 The standard, which replaces IAS 1, impacts the presentation of primary financial statements and notes, mainly the income statement where companies will be required to present separate categories of income and expense for operating, investing, and financing activities with prescribed subtotals for each new category.
 IFRS 18 will require management-defined performance measures to be explained and included in a separate note within the consolidated financial statement.
 The standard is effective for financial statements beginning on January 1, 2027, including interim financial statements and requires retrospective application.
-The Company is currently assessing the impact of this standard.
+The Company continues to assess the impact of this standard on its consolidated financial statements. - o Amendments to IFRS 9 and IFRS 7 Contracts referencing Nature-dependent Electricity is effective January 1, 2026, with earlier adoption permitted.
+There amendments provide relief as it relates to accounting for contracts to purchase or sell electricity from nature-dependent sources such as wind and solar power, including clarifying the application of own-use requirements and requiring new disclosure on the effects on the Company.
+The Company is currently reviewing the impact of these amendments on its consolidated financial statements.

-DISCLOSURE CONTROLS AND PROCEDURES
+DISCLOSURE CONTROLS AND PROCEDURES AND INTERNAL CONTROLS OVER FINANCIAL REPORTING

-Based on the evaluation of the design and operating effectiveness of the Company's DC&P and ICFR the Chief Executive Officer and the Chief Financial Officer concluded that the Company's DC&P and ICFR were effective as at March 31, 2024.
-There have been no changes in ICFR that occurred during the period beginning January 1, 2024, and ending on March 31, 2024, that has materially affected or is reasonably likely to materially affect the Company's ICFR.
+Based on the evaluation of the design and operating effectiveness of the Company's DC&P and ICFR the Chief Executive Officer and the Chief Financial Officer concluded that the Company's DC&P and ICFR were effective as at March 31, 2025.
+There have been no changes in ICFR that occurred during the period beginning January 1, 2025, and ending on March 31, 2025, that has materially affected or is reasonably likely to materially affect the Company's ICFR.